QuantEcon/lecture-julia.myst/_sources/tools_and_techniques/orth_proj.md

 ### Projection onto an Orthonormal Basis

-When the subspace onto which are projecting is orthonormal, computing the projection simplifies:
+When the subspace onto which we are projecting is orthonormal, computing the projection simplifies:

 **Theorem** If $\{u_1, \ldots, u_k\}$ is an orthonormal basis for $S$, then